Veams/core/README.md

 ## Veams-Cli

-Veams-Cli provides a command line interface for scaffolds and build processes.
+Veams-Cli is a command line interface for scaffolds and build processes.
 The key benefit is the rapid setup time.
 You can easily create complex application setups with Veams-Cli in a few minutes.

 ### Repository and Options